Triston Casas Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers' 4.22 team ERA ranks 15th across all league pitching staffs.
+- The Dodgers' 4.21 team ERA ranks 15th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 144 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- The right-hander's most recent time out came on Friday, Aug.
-18 against the Milwaukee Brewers, when he went seven scoreless innings while giving up four hits.
+- His last time out was on Sunday against the Miami Marlins, when the lefty went seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.